Skip to Content

 Uses for Candy Melts

-Then, all you need to do is melt your favorite color candy melts and pour them into the lollipop molds, add a stick and you’re done!
-Skip the stick and you just made customized chocolates instead!
+From there, all you need to do is melt your favorite color candy melts, pour them into the lollipop molds, add a stick, and you’re good to go!

 Coating cake pops

-In addition, candy melts are already pre-colored so you do not need to worry about adding food coloring to the chocolate.
-You can simply purchase any color candy melts to match the theme of your event.
+Not to mention, candy melts come already colored so you don’t even need to worry about adding food coloring for decoration!
+Just buy candy melts in your preferred shade to match the theme of your event.

 Why Thin Candy Melts

-By thinning out the hot, melted candy melts , you will get much better consistency that is easier to work with.
-Your final product will also have a smooth chocolate coating with no lumps or thick bumps.
+By thinning out the hot melted candy melts, you can achieve a much better consistency that’s easier to work with and gives coatings free of lumps or bumps.

 How to Thin Candy Melts